-In Straitened Times - a site specific work for St Pancras Church Crypt, Euston Rd.
+In Straitened Times - a site specific work for the show: One That Holds Everything, in St Pancras Church Crypt, Euston Rd.

-The building is a classical revival style church famous for its north and south porches with caryatids modelled on the Eryctheion -part of the Acropolis.
+The building is a classical revival style church famous for its north and south porches with caryatids modelled on the Eryctheion -part of the Acropolis, Athens.

 Prior to making the piece I had visited Athens for the Documenta art fair.
 In 2017 Greece was in the midst of a debt crisis with public services cut back due to fiscal restrains imposed by the European Central Bank.
 I was shocked by the poverty and neglect in the city.
 Many unemployed middle class residents had taken to begging and busking in the street, so dire was the economic situation.